arineng/jcrvalidator/README.md

 * `simple.rb` is a simple and basic example
 * `override.rb` shows how to override specific rules in a ruleset.
 * `callback.rb` demonstrates how to do custom validation with callbacks
+* `trace_failures.rb` demonstrates how to access validation failure information

 ### Custom Validation Using Callbacks